SamFu1113/Unix-programming/README.md

 	- Network computing research (cluster/grid)
 	- Embedded system and SoC (system-on-chip)
 	- Most of embedded software are Linux-based
-	- MOST IMPORTANT: make you an expert on playing computer!
+	- MOST IMPORTANT: make me more familiar on playing computer!